bxparks/AceTime/USER_GUIDE.md

 parameter and makes educated guesses when the `LocalDateTime` falls in a gap or an overlap.

+The `CompleteZoneProcessor` is identical to the `ExtendedZoneProcessor`, but it uses the high resolution `zonedbc` database.
+The high resolution format of the database allows all timezones to be represented with an accuracy range of `[0001,10000)`.

-The biggest difference between `BasicZoneProcessor` and `ExtendedZoneProcessor` is the amount of flash and static memory consumed.
-The `ExtendedZoneProcessor` consumes [4 times](examples/AutoBenchmark/README.md) more static memory than `BasicZoneProcessor` and is a bit slower.
-For most 32-bit processors, this will not be an issue, so the `ExtendedZoneProcessor` is recommended.
+The biggest difference between the `BasicZoneProcessor`, `ExtendedZoneProcessor`, and `CompleteZoneProcessor` is the amount of flash and static memory consumed.
+The `ExtendedZoneProcessor` and `CompleteZoneProcessor` consumes [4 times](examples/AutoBenchmark/README.md) more static memory than `BasicZoneProcessor` and is a bit slower.
+For most 32-bit processors, this will not be an issue, so the `ExtendedZoneProcessor` or `CompleteZoneProcessor` is recommended.
 For 8-bit processors, the `BasicZoneProcessor` consumes a lot less resources, so if your timezone is supported, then it may be the appropriate choice.
 In most cases, I think the `ExtendedZoneProcessor` should be preferred unless memory resources are so constrained that `BasicZoneProcessor` must be used.

-Instead of managing the `BasicZoneProcessor` or `ExtendedZoneProcessor` manually, you can use the `ZoneManager` to manage a database of `ZoneInfo` entries, and a cache of multiple `ZoneProcessor`s, and bind the `TimeZone` to its `ZoneInfo` and its `ZoneProcessor` more dynamically through the `ZoneManager`.
+Instead of managing the zone processors manually, you can use the `ZoneManager` to manage a database of `ZoneInfo` entries, and a cache of multiple `ZoneProcessor`s, and bind the `TimeZone` to its `ZoneInfo` and its `ZoneProcessor` more dynamically through the `ZoneManager`.
 See the section [ZoneManager](#ZoneManager) below for more information.

 <a name="ZonedDateTime"></a>
 ### ZonedDateTime